A Functional/Integrative Medicine Approach to Allergies

 5. Personalization Through Advanced Insight

-When helpful, we use targeted testing to guide care:
+When helpful, we use targeted testing to guide care.
+Testing may include:

 Gut microbiome analysis